Need to Run 1.6km in 7mins

 Make sure the running is at a slow pace, i.e. don't run incredibly fast, just do an easy jog, that's hard enough in the beginning.

 I'd like you to get to running slowly for 30 minutes quite comfortably.
 More is better.
 The longer you are able to run, the better your endurance, the easier it is to hit your one mile goal.
-It will take bit of time, but it is necessary to establish an aerobic base.
+It will take bit of time, but it is incredibly beneficial to establish an aerobic base.

 Also check out this page about easy running.